julianghionoiu/s3-sync-stream/README.md

   .create();
 ```

-**Multiple files** can be included if they match one of the matchers
+**Multiple files** can be included if they match one of the matchers.
 The list of included files can be further filtered via exclude matchers
 ```java
 source = localFolder(Path pathToFolder)